roundcube/plugin-installer/README.md

-# Plugin Installer for Roundcube
+# repo Plugin Installer for Roundcube

 This installer ensures that plugins and skins end up in the correct directory: